-funding from an R6 user to be able to continue supporting R6 for the moment.
-The
+received sufficient funding from an R6 user to be able to continue supporting R6

-The Consortium fully supports ALERC in their efforts to provide longer term funding
+The Consortium is involved with ALERC in their efforts to work towards a replacement

 The aim of the Consortium will be to ensure that support is available if users encounter

 problems and to keep the R6 species dictionary up to date.
 Beyond this they will